mccanne/sharkfest/README.md

 This separation principle is very powerful:

-> Because data is allowed in without knowing its schema ahead of time,
+> Because data is "allowed in" without knowing its schema ahead of time,
-> you can use the same system to explore and discover the "shapes" of
+> you can use the very same system to explore and discover the "shapes" of
-> data (i.e., their schemas) as well as run queries on cleaned up or
+> data (i.e., their schemas) before you've figured out how to clean it up.
-> "shaped" data.

 Zed's type system is a powerful mechanism here.